 Our clinical team works closely with the youth to determine who their sources of support are and make sure they are part of the treatment team.
 Each youth in care has an Individual Treatment Plan (ITP), and the ‘family’ is invited approximately every 90 days to progress meetings.
 Youth who successfully progress through their treatment plans have campus home visits scheduled (BCC provides transportation to and from the home).

 SAMPLE PROGRAMMING SCHEDULE

 The schedule outline below is a sample; each residential campus and group home is slightly different.
-During summer months, youth who are not in summer school will be busy volunteering, enjoying the summer camp experience on our campus or finding an internship to gain valuable work experience.
+During the summer months, youth who are not in summer school will be busy volunteering, enjoying the summer camp experience on our campus or finding an internship to gain valuable work experience.

 6:30 am Wake-up, personal hygiene & Health Suite appointments.